1,000+ Opportunities

 It has known security flaws and may not display all features of this and other websites.
 Learn how

-Based on current listing details, eligibility includes: Oregon counties that own property outright or have a long-term lease (20 years or more).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Oregon counties that own property outright or have a long-term lease (20 years or more).
+Confirm the full requirements in the official notice before applying.